The Bankrate promise

 Dollar-cost averaging is one of the easiest techniques to boost your returns without taking on extra risk, and it’s a great way to practice buy-and-hold investing.
 Dollar-cost averaging is even better for people who want to set up their investments and deal with them infrequently.
-It’s one of the most powerful investment strategies and it’s great for individual investors.
+It’s one of the most powerful and easy investment strategies and it’s great for individual investors.

 Here’s what dollar-cost averaging is and how to use it to maximize your investment gains.